Kidney cancer at a glance

 - Oncologists do not know the exact cause of kidney caner but identified risk factors include cigarette smoking, obesity and hypertension, among others.

-- Surgery is the standard treatment option but minimally or non-invasive treatment options are also available.
+- Surgery is the standard option for kidney cancer treatment but minimally or non-invasive treatment options are also available.

 Kidney cancer causes